 We all wish we had the foreknowledge to pick the perfect career and undertake the necessary preparation to get there, but real life isn’t always a linear path—and that’s part of what makes it fun.
 Moreover, with the fast pace of technological change, new industries and lines of work are emerging all the time.
+One career path to consider is a career in data analysis!

 Since data science is a high-growth, in-demand career field with strong job prospects, it’s a good time to explore whether becoming a data scientist is the right next career for you.